-- Invest in a quality spatula: Slice and serve with our Test Kitchen’s fave spatula from Fox Run ($8).
+- Invest in a quality spatula: Slice and serve with our Test Kitchen’s favorite spatula from Fox Run ($8).

-- Stock up on the essentials: If your baking skills don’t stop at brownies, make sure you check out our Test Kitchen’s recommendations for general baking gear and gadgets.
+- Stock up on the essentials: If your baking skills don’t stop at brownies, make sure you check out our Test Kitchen’s recommendations for general baking supplies.
 These tools will help for cakes, cookies, pies and more.

-- Take a cheat day: If you can’t stay away from store-bought, try the brand of brownie mix our editors liked the most in a blind taste test.
+- Take a cheat day: If you can’t stay away from store-bought, try the best brownie mix brand that won over our editors in a blind taste test.

 Dessert Bar FAQs

 There’s so much more to know about this go-to potluck dessert.
 Check out our answers to some of the most common questions.

 A: Nope!
 Baking powder is a leavening agent.
 This means that when you add it to your brownie mix, it’ll produce a fluffier, more cake-like texture—kind of like these moist cake brownies.
 For more fudgy brownies, like these peanut butter marshmallow brownies, the baking powder is omitted to prevent the batter from getting puffed up.

 Learn about the difference between baking powder and baking soda (because there is one).